Graphical Negative Multinomial and Multinomial Models with Dirichlet-type priors: Characterizations of prior distributions through neutralities and the hyper Markov properties

-We begin with a reformulation of the strong hyper Markov property of the priors.
-Below we refer to $p$ as defined in \eqref{strhipMar}.
+Now, we reformulate the strong hyper Markov property of the priors.

 \begin{Theorem} Let $G$ be a connected decomposable graph. \begin{enumerate}[label={\arabic*)}, itemjoin={,}, itemjoin*={, and}] \item Let us fix $r>0$ and assume that $\mathbb{P}_{N|X}=\operatorname{nm}_G(r,X)$.
-The random vector $p$ is strong (directed) hyper Markov if and only if for every moral DAG $\mathcal{G}$ with skeleton $G$ random vector $u^{\mathcal{G}}(X)$, defined in \eqref{eq-u-calG}, has independent components. \item Let us fix $r\in\mathbb N_+$ and assume that $\mathbb P_{N|Y}=\operatorname{mult}_G(r,Y)$.
-The random vector $p$ is strong (directed) hyper Markov if and only if for every moral DAG $\mathcal{G}$ with skeleton $G$ random vector $w^{\mathcal{G}}(Y)$, defined in \eqref{eq-w-calG}, has independent components. \end{enumerate} \end{Theorem}
+The random vector $p$, as defined in \eqref{strhipMar}, is strong (directed) hyper Markov if and only if for every moral DAG $\mathcal{G}$ with skeleton $G$ random vector $u^{\mathcal{G}}(X)$, defined in \eqref{eq-u-calG}, has independent components. \item Let us fix $r\in\mathbb N_+$ and assume that $\mathbb P_{N|Y}=\operatorname{mult}_G(r,Y)$.
+The random vector $p$, as defined in \eqref{strhipMar} with $Y$ instead of $X$, is strong (directed) hyper Markov if and only if for every moral DAG $\mathcal{G}$ with skeleton $G$ random vector $w^{\mathcal{G}}(Y)$, defined in \eqref{eq-w-calG}, has independent components. \end{enumerate} \end{Theorem}

-Our goal in this section is to characterize the $G$-Dirichlet and the $G$-inverted Dirichlet distributions of $X$ and $Y$ by the strong (directed) hyper Markov properties related to moral DAGs.
-In view of Theorem \ref{thm:simpleHyper} the latter condition is equivalent to independencies of coordinates of $u^{\mathcal G}(X)$ and $w^{\mathcal G}(Y)$ for every moral DAG $\mathcal G$ with skeleton $G$.